 The following are some of the most practical and effective life skills you can learn to aid you in recovery.

 Healthy habits are essential to developing.
-While actively feeding an addiction, your body has been through a lot, and you will need to show it some TLC.
 Be sure to wake up at a regular hour every day and go to sleep at a reasonable hour.
 Always shower, brush your teeth, and brush your hair.
 Try to get to the gym, and eat healthy meals.
 Routine is key.

 Building relationships with family members, friends, co-workers, and new people is impossible without effective communication.
 Addiction treatment often provides participants with the tools to speak honestly, be open to opposing points of view, and listen attentively to understand others.
 In addiction recovery, you can use these tools to build and practice many different life skills.

-Mastering money management is complex for everyone, but handling money responsibly can be a challenging task to learn for someone struggling with addiction recovery.
+Mastering money management is complex for everyone, but handling money responsibly can be challenging for someone struggling with addiction recovery.
 You will need to learn how to stretch your budget to pay for rent, utilities, grocery purchases, and other monthly bills—while still trying to have some savings.

 Make a list of chores each week to keep yourself on track.
 These might include:

 - Buying groceries and cooking instead of take-out

 - Doing the dishes after using them